-Plan C
+Plan C (Internship)

 - 1. A student who is planning to teach at either the elementary or secondary level may enroll as a "teaching intern." - 2.
+The required courses in professional education must be completed before the student may commence the teacher-internship. - 3.
 The intern is a paid member of a public school staff who spends an entire semester in a school system.
-During this time the intern is involved in experiences covering the entire range and variety of a teacher's duties, both in and out of the classroom. - 3.
-Other considerations to be kept in mind are as follows: - A. No on-campus work may be carried during this semester. - B. A summer workshop of one or two weeks is required. - C. The student must apply for a special intern-teaching license which costs \$5.00. - D. The student may be assigned to either the fall or spring semester. - E. The intern must report for the orientation program that is organized by the cooperating school system.

-F. Since only ten credits are earned during the internship program it is generally necessary for the prospective intern to plan on enrolling for an additional semester or an extra summer session.
+During this time the intern is involved in experiences covering the entire range and variety of a teacher's duties, both in and out of the classroom. - 4.
+Other considerations to be kept in mind are as follows: - a.
+No on-campus work may be carried during this semester. - b.
+A summer workshop is generally required. - c.
+The student must apply for a special intern-teaching license which costs \$5.00. - d.
+The student may be assigned to either the fall or spring semester. - e.
+The intern must report for the orientation program that is organized by the cooperating school system. - f.
+Inasmuch as only ten credits are earned during the internship semester, all prospective interns are required to attend the university for an extra semester or summer session in order to prevent an overload of course work during any of the regular eight semesters.